artart222/CodeArt/README.md

 <a id="installation"></a>
-## Install CodeArt easily
+## :construction: Install CodeArt easily

-On linux:
+🐧 On linux:
 ```bash
 sudo pip3 install distro
 python3 install.py
 ```

-#### IMPORTANT NOTE: macOS installer is not tested because I dont have a device with macOS</h3>
+#### ⚠️  IMPORTANT NOTE: macOS installer is not tested because I dont have a device with macOS and installer does not work on debian

-On macOS:
+🍎 On macOS:
 ```bash
 python3 install.py
 ```

-on Windows:
+🪟 on Windows:

-Open a powershell session as administrator and run these commands:
+⚡🐚 Open a powershell session as administrator and run these commands one by one:

 ```powershell
 Set-ExecutionPolicy AllSigned